nwrenger/schiller-db/README.md

 It is responsible for the consistency checks and business logic.
 This layer also manages the database connection to store and fetch the project data.

-Besides that, it also consists the managment and logic for a server using [Rocket](https://rocket.rs), including Swagger UI (using the Utoipa Crate).
+Besides that, it also consists the management and logic for a server using [Rocket](https://rocket.rs), including Swagger UI (using the Utoipa Crate).

 #### Server